Friz Quadrata

-Friz Quadrata is a glyphic serif typeface designed by Ernst Friz and Victor Caruso for Visual Graphics Corporation in 1965.
+Friz Quadrata is a glyphic serif typeface designed by Ernst Friz and Victor Caruso for Visual Graphics Corporation in 1966.
 VGC worked with the International Typeface Corporation to create an additional, bold weight.
 It is currently available from the ITC and Linotype foundries.
 Because of its level of detail and graphic weight, it is often used as a display font, for short texts and headlines.

 Usage

-Friz Quadrata is highly recognizable, and its strong, classic look has been used by a range of institutions and entities; the regular version was used for all official logos of the Chilean government until 2010.
+Friz Quadrata is highly recognizable, and its strong, classic look has been used by a range of institutions and entities.
+The regular version was used for all official logos of the Chilean government up until 2010.
 It is the typeface for the Quebec wordmark and on the identifying signage of 1 Police Plaza, the headquarters of the New York City Police Department.
 The Computer Entertainment Rating Organization of Japan uses the bold font for its logo, with Helvetica Black used for letters in its game ratings.
-The New Mexico Democratic Party uses the font for its logo, as did the now-defunct Progressive Conservative Party of Canada from 1996 until the party's dissolution in 2003.
+The New Mexico Democratic Party uses the font for its logo, as did the now-defunct Progressive Conservative Party of Canada from 1996 up until the party's dissolution in 2003.
 The town of Stony Plain, Alberta uses the font for their current logo, and signage around the town.
+The City of Portland, Oregon also uses the font in its street name blade signs for the Skidmore-Old Town Historic District.

 Educational institutions and athletics

-The logos of the University of Arizona, the University of Wisconsin - Madison, the SUNY Polytechnic Institute, Bond University, Loyola University New Orleans, Sepuluh Nopember Institute of Technology (full name part of logo only) and Polish private university Wyższa Szkoła Zarządzania i Bankowości are in Friz Quadrata — along with Austin Community College in Austin, TX; the University of North Dakota in Grand Forks, ND; and King's College in Charlotte, NC.
-The University of Cincinnati uses Friz Quadrata for its sports teams, as (until 2015) did the Phoenix/Arizona Coyotes of the NHL on the names on its uniforms.
+The logos of the University of Arizona, the University of Wisconsin - Madison, the SUNY Polytechnic Institute, Bond University, Loyola University New Orleans, Sepuluh Nopember Institute of Technology (full name part of logo only) and Polish private university Wyższa Szkoła Zarządzania i Bankowości are in Friz Quadrata — along with Austin Community College in Austin, TX, the University of North Dakota in Grand Forks, ND, and King's College in Charlotte, NC.
+The Royal Central School of Speech and Drama formerly used Friz Quadrata while the University of Cincinnati uses it for its sports teams, as (up until 2015) did the Phoenix/Arizona Coyotes of the NHL for the names on its uniforms.
 The italic version is used by the University of Cincinnati Bearcats on athletic uniforms and logos.